Connecting staff and families to the information they need

 - Supplemental Considerations to Mitigate COVID-19 Transmission in K-12 Schools

-Those ages 12 and older are now eligible for vaccination.
+Those ages 5 and older are now eligible for vaccination.
 The Moderna, Pfizer, and Johnson & Johnson vaccines are available for those ages 18 and older.
-Only the Pfizer vaccine is available to those ages 12 to 17.
+Only the Pfizer vaccine is available to those ages 5 to 17.
+Those ages 16 and older are now also eligible for booster doses.

 Find vaccine information here.